kevingorman1000/NexusPHP-Docs/docs/Routing/basic-routing.md

 ## Route Collection

-The `RouteCollection` class is responsible for storing and managing routes within the PHP framework.
+The `RouteCollection` class is responsible for storing and managing routes within the NexusPHP.
 It allows adding routes with specific HTTP methods, URL patterns, and associated callbacks.

 ### Adding a Route